stefanoschmidt1995/mbank/examples/README.md

 mbank_place_templates --help
 ```

-or similarly for other commands.
+and similarly for other commands.

 You can also use the file `validation.ini` as an example for running `mbank_validate_metric`.
 It can give useful insight on the performance of the metric approximation: